CSC3170-2022Fall/project-vanward/source/ReadMe.txt

                         your program with each .in file, comparing the output with the corresponding .out file and producing a report of the result.

+Notice: Since we modified the output of sql statement by using decorating boundaries, the passing results of testing.py are 0.
+However, the content of the output table should be the same as test1.out and test2.out.